AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 By Week 9, we hit the compounding threshold.
 New content started getting cited within 48 hours of publication.

 Why?
 Once a source crosses ~30 citations in an AI platform’s training window, the platform begins treating it as an authoritative source.
-According to research by Stanford’s AI Index, this pattern is consistent across categories.
+According to research by Stanford’s AI Index 2024 Report, this pattern is consistent across categories.

 We were at 32 citations in Week 9.
 Every new piece published after that got cited 3.2x faster.
 Faster than pieces published in Weeks 1-6.